zjryan/e8vm/readme.md

 describes how computer system works, including architecture, assemblers, compilers, and operating systems.

+Planned Features:

+- File based modules, no circular dependency.
+A reader can always read the project one module by a module, one file by a file.
+- Each file (will) come with test cases, examples, and markdown description.
+- It (will) work like a real computer.

 ## Table of Content (Planned)

 ###  Architecture (arch8)